JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 This is useful when you have a service that you want to share with another tenant.
 It can be storage account that you want the other party to connect and push data to.

-Let's look this example from the eyes of our dear fictitious companies: Contoso and Litware.
+Let's look this example from the eyes of our dear fictitious companies: **Contoso** and **Litware**.
-Contoso is a service provider and Litware is a customer of that service.
+Contoso is a service provider and Litware is a consumer of that service.
 In order to share data between these companies, Contoso has created storage account and Litware will connect to that storage account using private endpoint.

+> **Note:**<br/>
+> I'm using Storage account as an example here, but this can be any service that supports private endpoints.

 Here is high-level overview of the above scenario: